obijywk/hunttracker/README.md

 - **/** doesn't contain much.
 It has a sign out link.
 - **/puzzles** is a dashboard of all puzzles.
+- **/tagger** is a tool for adding and removing tags on multiple puzzles at once.
 - **/admin** has controls to trigger some administrative functions.
 - **/taskqueue** can be used to manage the queue of asynchronous background tasks.